iceshard-engine/engine/README.md

 ## Contributing

-Contributions are welcome, however they need to follow the [Coding Style](https://github.com/iceshard-engine/coding-style) of the engine and pass the review process.

-Additionally, some contributions might also require additional changes if the implementation does not follow the design principles of this project.
+Contributions are welcome, however following our [Coding Style](https://github.com/iceshard-engine/coding-style) is mandatory.
+The contributions will be reviewed and might be required additional changes to meet the design principles of this project.
+Creating a separate repository and integrating them to this repository as modules API would also work.

-It is however possible to ask for a separate repository that will and provide new features via modules API.
-This would only require to follow the aforementioned coding style.

 ## Copyright Information